 In response to Question 2, many teachers have observed that Moses and Elijah were primary representatives of the twin sections of Hebrew scripture – the Law and the Prophets.
 The message, it has been said, is that the vision demonstrates that Jesus is superior to the Law and the Prophets.
 I have no quarrel with that explanation; but Jesus said the same thing clearly in words, and the person who wrote the epistle to the Hebrews taught the same in many more words – but neither saw the need to use the Transfiguration as a proof of those teachings.

 As for the subject of this remarkable conversation (Question 3) Luke’s account tells us that they were discussing Jesus’ forthcoming trial and death (Luke 9:31).
+Moses and Elijah were well qualified to help Jesus as he contemplated his trial, because both men knew what it was like to face despair alone.
 That gives a clue to the remaining two questions.

 Regarding the meaning (Question 4) it has been taught that the Transfiguration proves the divinity of Jesus, and I don’t dispute that.
 However, the event seems both too small and too big for that to be its sole meaning.
 It’s too small, because it is outclassed by the Resurrection, which was central to the preaching of the apostles in Acts, and their teachings in the epistles, and was a powerful witness to Jesus’ unique nature.
 By contrast, the Transfiguration is hardly mentioned in the later New Testament books – and was never used as a proof of Jesus’ divinity.